 Postgraduate Master’s loans (Plan 3) – loans available to Master’s students to help cover fees and living costs.
 They were introduced in August 2016 and are on the Plan 3 repayment system.

 Postgraduate Doctoral loans (Plan 3) – loans available to Doctoral students from August 2018 to help cover fees and living costs.
 They are on the Plan 3 repayment system.

-Outlay forecasts for Plan 1 loans are no longer produced due to the very small number of recipients expected in 2021/22, because most students who started a course before September 2012 have now completed those studies.
-The Student Loans Company recorded less than £450,000 of Plan 1 loan outlay in the tax year 2021-22.
+Outlay forecasts for Plan 1 loans are no longer produced due to the very small number of recipients expected in 2022/23, because most students who started a course before September 2012 have now completed those studies.
+The Student Loans Company recorded almost negligible Plan 1 loan outlay in the tax year 2022-23.